MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-reports-in-the-windows-app.md

 > **Notes**
 >
 > - If you don't have Edit permission for a report, you can change the filters, but you can't save those changes.
 > - Report filtering isn't available on Windows 10 phones.
 However, slicers are available on phones.
-See "Use slicers to filter the report page."
+See [Use slicers to filter the report page](powerbi-mobile-reports-in-the-windows-app.md#use-slicers-to-filter-the-report-page).

 1. In a report, expand the Filters pane, if it's collapsed.